 (*2020 CDC WISQARS)

-In ages 10-14, we have seen an alarming 128% increase in suicides.
+In ages 10-14, we have seen an alarming increase in suicides.
 The number of suicides for this group has more than doubled since 2006, making it the third leading cause of death for that age group.

 More teenagers and young adults die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease, COMBINED.